-The PHA is required to obtain the information needed to conduct annual reexaminations.
+The PHA is required to obtain information needed to conduct annual reexaminations.
 How that information will be collected is left to the discretion of the PHA.
-However, PHAs should give tenants who were not provided the opportunity the option to complete Form HUD-92006 at this time [Notice PIH 2009-36].
+However, PHAs should give tenants who were not provided the opportunity to provide contact information at the time of admission the option to complete Form HUD-92006 at this time.
+The PHA should provide the family with the opportunity to update, change, or remove information from the HUD-92006 at the time of the annual reexamination [Notice PIH 2009-36].

 Families generally are required to participate in an annual reexamination interview, which must be attended by the head of household, spouse, or cohead.
-If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the PHA to request a reasonable accommodation (see Chapter 2).
+If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the PHA to request a reasonable accommodation (See Chapter 2).